 If the assessor receives a new application, and the applicant has previously applied for a homestead credit or military exemption, should the assessor remove that credit or exemption?

-A qualifying person who elects to secure the credit provided in this section is not eligible for any other real property tax exemption provided by law for veterans of military service.
-Iowa Code § 425.15(3).
-If the applicant does not qualify for the disabled veteran additional homestead credit and had been receiving a homestead credit previously, the applicant would be entitled to receive their original homestead credit without reapplication.
+A qualifying person who elects to secure the disabled veteran tax credit is not eligible for any other real property tax exemption provided by law for veterans of military service.
+Iowa Code § 425.1(2)(b)(3).
+If the applicant does not qualify for the disabled veteran homestead credit and had been receiving a homestead exemption previously, the applicant would be entitled to receive their original homestead exemption without reapplication.

 If the assessor verifies the DD214 is recorded and that the document is for the applicant noting the book and page on the application would be sufficient.

-Does the veteran need to have their DD214 discharge papers recorded in the county they are claiming the Homestead Credit?
+Does the veteran need to have their DD214 discharge papers recorded in the county they are claiming the Disabled Veteran Homestead Tax Credit?

 There is no requirement that the supporting documentation that accompanies the application for the Disabled Veteran Tax Credit be recorded.
 The Military Service exemption under Iowa Code chapter 426A requires the documentation be recorded.
 Once the veteran has provided documentation of the DD214 they no longer need to provide this evidence.